Enniskillen man in court on PSNI data breach charge - The Fermanagh Herald

 Cavlan is accused that he was in possession of the information after police arrested him and confiscated is phone on April 12 of last year.

-The PSNI believe that he was sent the file over Whatsapp seven times in August of last year.
+The PSNI believe he was sent the file over WhatsApp seven times in August of last year.

 The spreadsheet was in six locations on his phone, with two screenshots highlighting specific officers and had been held for around six months.